Important Safety Information

 AFINITOR DISPERZ can cause serious side effects.

-- Increased blood sugar and fat (cholesterol and triglyceride) levels in the blood.
+- Increased blood sugar and fat (cholesterol and triglyceride) levels in blood.
 Your health care provider should do blood tests to check your fasting blood sugar, cholesterol, and triglyceride levels in your blood before you start and during treatment with AFINITOR DISPERZ

 - Decreased blood cell counts.
 AFINITOR DISPERZ can cause you to have decreased red blood cells, white blood cells, and platelets.
 Your health care provider should do blood tests to check your blood cell counts before you start and during treatment with AFINITOR DISPERZ